jundis/CWilio/README.md

 5. Set the "A call comes in" URL to https://domain.tld/cwilio.php
 6. Call your number and test it out!

+### VM-Only

+You can use the vmonly and vmonlyah files to just transcribe and e-mail for Twilio voice mails.
+This is just a proof of concept at this point and will be expanded to actually make tickets later on.

 ## API Key Setup

 1. Login to ConnectWise